 A 4K television.
-It might be obvious to some, but yes, you are going to need a 4K ready television to make the most of the premium Netflix package.
-In 2015, 4K televisions have become all the rage, much like the curved screens and 3D TVs before them.
+It might be obvious to some, but yes, you are going to need a 4K-ready television to make the most of the premium Netflix package.
+In 2015, 4K televisions became all the rage, much like the curved screens and 3D TVs before them.
 Today, you can get 4K televisions from as low as $539 (42 inch Agora 4K Smart LED TV from Kogan), though anything of higher quality is likely to hurt your wallet.

 Can your broadband handle it?

 To be honest, probably not.
 Ultra HD streaming requires a steady 25Mbps.
 The problem is, most Australians would scoff at a 25Mbps connection, because 25Mbps is the absolute maximum speed ADSL2+ can reach.
-Unless you live a stone’s throw away from the exchange (and your WiFi is running nothing but Ultra HD Netflix) you’re pretty much out of luck.
-Unless you’re one of the lucky few who already have NBN installed at their address.
+If you don't live a stone’s throw away from the exchange (and your Wi-Fi is running nothing but ultra HD Netflix) you’re pretty much out of luck – unless you’re one of the lucky few who already have NBN installed at their address.
 Not sure whether you're eligible for NBN?
 Check your address with our NBN tracker.

 How much data does your Internet service provider (ISP) give you every month?
 Because if you’re streaming ultra HD Netflix, it better be a lot.

 Ultra HD Netflix streaming uses an estimated 7GB per hour.
 That is massive.
-If watch 1.5 hours of Netflix every night, that’s 325.5GB per month.
-Taking into account other data usage for general browsing and other downloads, you’re going to want a minimum of 500GB per month.
+If you watch 1.5 hours of Netflix every night, that’s 325.5GB per month.
+Taking into account data usage for general browsing and other downloads, you’re going to want a minimum of 500GB per month.
 How much is that going to cost you?
-Roughly $60.00 per month.
-Here's a few providers who offer Tier 2 500GB plans at a reasonable price.
+Roughly $60 per month.
+Here are a few providers who offer Tier 2 500GB plans at a reasonable price.